Does Tofu Go Bad? Protein-based foods like tofu usually come with a sell-by date instead of an expiration date.

 The most important way to determine if your tofu is safe to eat is simple observation.
 If the tofu has started to darken or yellow, it’s questionable.
 If you detect even a slightly sour smell, the tofu will have a sour taste, and it’s just not worth adding expensive ingredients to a dish with questionable tofu.
 Fresh tofu doesn’t smell; it’s one of the most neutral foods you can buy.

 The Healthy Benefits Of The Tofu Alternative

 - Tofu is a healthier alternative to red meat, calorie-laden carbohydrates and even too much white meat and fish.
 It’s the perfect food for vegans, vegetarians and dieters.
 You can add tofu to soups, stews, sandwiches and pasta dishes to increase the protein without adding excess calories and fat.
 Tofu absorbs other flavors and aromas while providing pure soybean protein for health.
-See Also: How Long Does Lunch Meat Last?
+Check out our article on how long does lunch meat last.

 - Like any other food, tofu goes bad if not handled and stored properly.
 However, if you follow the recommendations and tips in this article, you’ll never ruin a meal by adding bad tofu.